Amazon Q2 2014 Earnings Preview

 |Ratio of CA SSS/actual growth||

 The ratio for Q1 2014 was once again lower than the previous quarters, showing that we might be heading to a long term ratio of 1 between ChannelAdvisor data and Amazon reported Y/Y revenue growth.
 However, considering the fact that Q2 2013 was the first quarter consisting of the ebook accounting change, the base revenue will be more comparable, pushing the ratio back towards its historical levels higher than 1.1:1.
 ChannelAdvisor has reported SSS numbers for Amazon as 27%, 28.1% and 34.4% in the months of April, May and June 2014 respectively.
-Using the numbers reported we modelled Amazon’s Q2 revenues under various scenarios using different ratios of ChannelAdvisor SSS/Actual revenue growth.
+Using the numbers reported we modeled Amazon’s Q2 revenues under various scenarios using different ratios of ChannelAdvisor SSS/Actual revenue growth.

 Amazon Q2 revenue expectations